 Feeding insect foods to your birds in winter can really boost their protein intake when live insects are not available.
 These days, there’s such a large selection of insect foods the only difficulty is choosing which foods to offer.
 Here we’ll list some of the insect foods available to you and your birds.

 Live Mealworms: Mealworms contain about 58% pure protein and are an excellent food year round.
 Because they move, they are a strong visual attractant that birds can’t resist.
 Feeding live mealworms in winter might seem odd.
 Yes, if it’s below freezing, the mealworms will freeze, but winter birds are accustomed to eating frozen foods and it won’t bother them.
 However, the Audubon Society warns against freezing mealworms intentionally and feeding them in spring.
 Birds will bring the frozen mealworms back to their nestlings and frozen foods are not good for the babies.
 Live mealworms are not for the squeamish, but birds love them.
 They do need to be fed and refrigerated in an aerated container.
 Mealworms generally arrive with complete instructions.

-cakes, pellets or Nuggets.
-Duncraft also offers its exclusive Amazing Insect Miracle Meal which is scrumptious and easy to feed.
+Foods containing insects: Mealworms can be combined with other foods to make them even more nutritious.
+Suet with mealworms is available in cakes, pellets or Nuggets.
+Duncraft also offers its exclusive Amazing Insect Miracle Crumble which is scrumptious and easy to feed.
 Or your birds may enjoy mealworms mixed with cranberries and/or blueberries.